Otitis externa is an infection of the external ear, a common condition that is mainly seen in primary care.

 If otitis externa is not resolving with antibiotics or there are signs of fungal disease on otoscopy, swabs of the discharge can be sent for culture.
 In recurrent disease, it may be useful to check glucose levels for diabetes mellitus.

-As discussed later, any complicated cases of otitis externa may warrant a High Resolution CT (HRCT) scan to investigate the extent of the disease.
+In complicated cases of otitis externa (discussed below), a High Resolution CT scan (HRCT) of the mastoid and temporal bones is often warranted to investigate the extent of the disease.

 Risk Scoring